 As we go through life, we tend to focus on some things, some more than others.
-We tend to spend our time focused on activities, hobbies, or even things.
+We tend to spend our time focused on activities, fun games or even promotions like the Nordicbet Bonus for fun, hobbies, or even things.

 Technology is something that is easy to obsess over.
 It comes and goes and the new technology that replaces it is better, but it also gets obsolete with time.
 Even today, we are still obsessed with some things, technological breakthroughs or rather, long-forgotten inventions.
 Here are the top inventions that we still spend much of our time thinking about, or purchasing.

 Guitar amplification is still living in the 1950s.
 Back then, transistors were still not being used, and vacuum tubes, also known as valves or simply tubes, were used to amplify the guitar signal.
 The imperfections in tube amplification led to sounds and more importantly, the feeling which guitar players covet to this day.
 Obsolete designs which waste much more power than they should are to this day being used on stage, in studios, and at home.

 Tube amplifiers are a thing of the past, but one that is very present in an average guitarist’s life.